K-Phos Neutral Side Effects Center

 Medical Editor: John P. Cunha, DO, FACOEP

-K-Phos Neutral (potassium and sodium phosphate) is used to acidify the urine and lower the urinary calcium concentration.
-It may also increase the antibiotic effect of methenamine.
+K-Phos Neutral (potassium and sodium phosphate) is a mineral supplement used to acidify the urine and lower the urinary calcium concentration.
+K-Phos Neutral may also increase the antibiotic effect of methenamine.
 K-Phos Neutral is also used as a phosphorus supplement to prevent and/or treat a phosphorus deficiency.
-It is a mineral supplement.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, diarrhea, dizziness, or headache.
+K-Phos Neutral is available in generic form.
+Common side effects of K-Phos Neutral include nausea, vomiting, stomach pain, diarrhea, dizziness, or headache.

 The adult dose of K-Phos Neutral is one or two tablets four times daily.
 For pediatric patients over 4 years of age, dose is one tablet four times daily.
 Under 4 years of age, use only as directed by a physician.
 K-Phos Neutral may interact with calcium and/or vitamin D supplements, potassium supplements or salt substitutes, diuretics (water pills), heart medications, or steroids.
 Tell your doctor all prescription and over-the-counter medications and supplements you use.
 During pregnancy K-Phos Neutral should be used only when prescribed.
 It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Our K-Phos Neutral (potassium and sodium phosphate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.